-RP.
-The RP group completed a recently described protocol that emphases loading the hamstrings during lengthening actions and is accompanied by a general rehabilitation and progressive running program (for more information about the RP, please see Askling et al. [3]).
+The RP group completed a recently described protocol which emphases loading the hamstrings during lengthening actions and is accompanied by a general rehabilitation and progressive running program (for more information about the RP, please see Askling et al. (3)).
 Football players assigned to RP worked on their program on a daily basis.
-The previously mentioned physical therapist (E.M.R.) supervised at least four rehabilitation sessions per week (three sessions of general rehabilitation or progressive running program and one session of protocol emphasizing lengthening exercises) where players were closely monitored to follow the available instructions and guidelines provided by Askling et al. (3).
-When the clinical examination showed no signs of remaining injury, as indicated by Askling et al. (3), an independent researcher performed the Askling H-test, consisting of performing a straight leg raise as fast as possible to the highest point (three trials per leg, uninjured leg tested first; no warm-up).
-If the player experienced any discomfort during this voluntary straight leg raising, they were not allowed to return to full training extending the rehabilitation period until the H-test was repeated (interval of 3-5 d), and insecurity was eliminated.
-Subsequently, a sprint running test (detailed in the next section) was performed within 2 wk after the Askling H-test to permit the player back to the game.
+The above-mentioned physical therapist (E.M.R.) supervised at least 4 rehabilitation sessions per week (3 sessions of general rehabilitation or progressive running program and 1 session of protocol emphasizing lengthening exercises) where players were closely monitored to follow the available instructions and guidelines provided by Askling et al. (3).
+When the clinical examination showed no signs of remaining injury, as indicated by Askling et al. (3), an independent researcher performed the Askling H-test; consisting of performing a straight leg raise as fast as possible to the highest point (three trials per leg, uninjured leg tested first; no warm-up).
+If the player experienced any discomfort during this voluntary straight leg raising, they were not allowed to return to full training extending the rehabilitation period until the H-test was repeated (interval of 3-5 days) and insecurity was eliminated.
+Subsequently, a sprint running test (detailed below) was performed within one month after the Askling H-test to permit the player back to the game.